DrewWham/PSU_Stat_380/Lectures/1.Base_R_and_Loading_Data/README.md

 * [R](https://www.r-project.org)
 * [RStudio](https://www.rstudio.com/products/RStudio/)

-### 2)Make a working directory and download all of the files we will use in class
-Make a new folder on your desktop called "Stat_184".
-Make a sepeate folder for the Flights, PUBG and Yelp datasets and then download the datasets from the (datasets page)[https://github.com/DrewWham/PSU_Stat_184/wiki/Data-Sets]

 ## Opening R, setting working directory, Base R, downloading & loading packages
 * [Base R - Cheatsheet](http://github.com/rstudio/cheatsheets/raw/master/base-r.pdf)
 * [R Studio - Cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/rstudio-ide.pdf)

 R has a "working drectory" which is the folder where R will load data from and write files out to; You will need to set the working directory in the R GUI, the R-Studio GUI or by writing in the command line:

 `setwd("~/Desktop/Stat_184")`